 Localised odour within the Terminal detected during the Field Ambient Odour Assessment survey is not expected to be problematic at nearby, off-site downwind locations.
-This is consistent with the near absence of odour complaints since the previous October 2019 Report.
+This is consistent with the near absence of odour complaints since the previous reporting period.